Fort of São João Baptista de Ajudá: Reoccupation of the fort by Portugal

 Until its annexation by Dahomey in 1961, exactly one year after it had gained independence, São João Baptista de Ajudá was probably the world's smallest recognized political unit; according to the census of 1921, it had five inhabitants and, at the moment of the ultimatum by the Dahomey government, only two inhabitants represented Portuguese sovereignty.
 They tried to burn it rather than surrendering.

+In 1965, the symbolic closure of the fort was carried out by the authorities of Dahomey; its premises were subsequently used to house the Ouidah Museum of History, inaugurated on September 6, 1967, under the administration of the Republic of Benin.

-Dahomey's annexation of the fort was formally recognized by Portugal in 1975.
+Dahomey's annexation of the fort was formally recognized by Portugal in 1985, and restoration and conservation works were carried out in 1987 under the guidance and funding of the Calouste Gulbenkian Foundation, with the project inaugurated on August 10, 1990.

 Design

 The fort is a small square with towers at its four corners.
 It comprises a church and officers' quarters.
 The fort houses a museum.

 Culture

 Bruce Chatwin’s book The Viceroy of Ouidah (1980) is a fictional retelling of the life of Francisco Félix de Sousa, the De Souza family founder in Benin, and that of his powerful local descendants, dealing also with the subject of the slave trade with Brazil.

 The fort is briefly mentioned in Miguel Sousa Tavares's book Equator.